CrossR/rockbox_db_py/README.md

     programmatic way to keep the two in sync.

 - There isn't really any extensive testing done yet.
-I've used it, it works for my and my music, but other setups may not work.
+I've used it, it works for me and my music, but other setups may not work.
 If you find something that doesn't work, please report it as an issue on GitHub, and I will try to fix it.

 - I'm not 100% sure my comment parsing code is working properly.
 The DB works on